tammycuthbert/weatherhomework/README.md

+### Weather Dashboard Application

 This is a weather application to view the weather by city to see current weather conditions as well as the uv index and future weather. <br> <br>

 As A traveler I want to see the weather outlook for multiple cities

-SO THAT I can plan a trip accordingly
+SO that I can plan a trip accordingly

 Acceptance Criteria: